 Actionable Insights

-As the Silent Generation enjoys their retirement years, many are still actively involved in philanthropy.
-Silent Generation donors value personal connections and traditional forms of communication; the best ways to communicate with them are direct mail and voice calls (Nonprofit Source, n.d.).
-One of the primary ways the Silent Generation contributes is through bequests and legacy giving.
-Our client, IINE, sends targeted messaging to Baby Boomer and Silent Generation donors around planned giving opportunities.
+As many in the Silent Generation enjoy their retirement years, they are still actively involved in philanthropy.
+Silent Generation donors value personal connections (such as a handwritten thank you note) and traditional forms of communication; the best ways to communicate with them are direct mail, in-person meetings, and voice calls (Nonprofit Source, n.d., Donor Dock).
+As with Baby Boomers, one of the primary ways the Silent Generation contributes is through bequests and legacy giving.
+Our client, IINE, sends targeted messaging to both Baby Boomer and Silent Generation donors around planned giving opportunities.

 As the landscape of philanthropy evolves, understanding and engaging donors across generations is essential for nonprofit success.
 Each generation presents unique opportunities for meaningful connection, from Gen Z’s social media engagement to the Silent Generation’s legacy giving.
 By leveraging these insights, your organization can enhance donor engagement and drive impactful fundraising outcomes.